Managed Service for Apache Airflow (formerly Cloud Composer) Operators

 )

-To delete a service you can use:
+To delete an environment you can use:

 delete_env = CloudComposerDeleteEnvironmentOperator(